 The last section is located in the thin inner portion that’s halfway to the middle.
 This is called the triple or treble section.
 When you throw a dart in that area, the number that is listed is tripled.

-For beginners, it may be worth it to just try and score points in the single area of the board while you hone your skills.
+For beginners, it may be worth it to just try and score points in a single area of the board while you hone your skills.

 3. The Bullseye